fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 The command ID can be used to view command results as documented in [step 4 of the previous section](#step-4-view-the-commands-results).

-The possible statuses for macOS hosts are:
+The possible statuses for macOS hosts are the following:

 * Pending: the command has yet to run on the host.
 The host will run the command the next time it comes online.
 * NotNow: the host responded with "NotNow" status via the MDM protocol: the host received the command, but couldn’t execute it.
 The host will try to run the command the next time it comes online.
 * Acknowledged: the host responded with "Acknowledged" status via the MDM protocol: the host processed the command successfully.
 * Error: the host responded with "Error" status via the MDM protocol: an error occurred.
 Run the `fleetctl get mdm-command-results --id=<insert-command-id` to view the error.
 * CommandFormatError: the host responded with "CommandFormatError" status via the MDM protocol: a protocol error occurred, which can result from a malformed command.
 Run the `fleetctl get mdm-command-results --id=<insert-command-id` to view the error.

-The possible statuses for Windows hosts are documented in Microsoft's docs [here](https://learn.microsoft.com/en-us/windows/client-management/oma-dm-protocol-support#syncml-response-status-codes).
+The possible statuses for Windows hosts are documented in Microsoft's documentation [here](https://learn.microsoft.com/en-us/windows/client-management/oma-dm-protocol-support#syncml-response-status-codes).

 <meta name="pageOrderInSection" value="1507">
 <meta name="title" value="Commands">